-The Kuwait Program at Sciences Po is a longstanding partnership between the Kuwait Foundation for the Advancement of Sciences (KFAS) and Sciences Po.
+The Kuwait Program at Sciences Po is the fruit of a longstanding partnership between the Kuwait Foundation for the Advancement of Sciences (KFAS) and Sciences Po.
 KFAS is a private non-profit organization dedicated to supporting progress and advancement of science and technology.

-Working together, the two institutions support a range of initiatives in the fields of research, teaching and academic events, with special emphasis on the study of the Arab World and Gulf region.
+Working together, the two institutions have supported a range of initiatives in the fields of research, teaching and academic events, with special emphasis on the study of the Arab World and Gulf region.

 Since 2014, the Program has hosted 4 major conferences at Sciences Po, “Europe and the Middle East & North Africa: Building Bridges, Mapping the Future” (2018), ‘“Wise Cities” in the Mediterranean?
 The Challenge of Environmental and Social Sustainability’ (2018), “Crisis and Conflict in the Agrarian World: An Evolving Dialectic” (2017) and “Whither the Arab World?
 Revisiting Democratic Transition Theory” (2014).